snarfblam/RPB-Blackjack/README.md

 - index.html - Main interface.
 Used for both host and client.
 - nuke.html - Nuclear option.
 Clears the database.
 Use this if things enter an unrecoverable state.
 - README.md - You're looking at it.
+- dbStructure.txt - Outlines the database structure as well as the messages sent between clients
 - /**assets** - Where I keep the good stuff
    - /**css** - css files
      - reset.css - Because not all things are created equal.
 Nomralizes styles between browsers.